rakshay3/simple-linear-regression/README.md

 - `dataset/`: Contains all datasets(csv).
 - `src/`: Python scripts for each regression model.
 - `requirements.txt`: List of required Python libraries.

+#Metric

+Mean_Squared_Error(mse): It is a way to measure how well the prediction made by the model matches the actual values
+                         A small mse value means the model is better at predicting.

+R² Score: It is a percentage of accuracy of the model's prediction with respect to actual values.